meorton/temp/README.md

 ### Executive Summary

-I conducted a comprehensive analysis to determine the optimal hypervisor solution for our industrial OT/engineering environment.
-This evaluation examined both Microsoft Hyper-V and KVM (Kernel-based Virtual Machine) solutions, considering our specific requirements: 10 virtual machines (9 Windows-based), low-bandwidth edge deployment, and mixed OT/IT workloads.

-My analysis evaluated multiple factors including licensing costs, technical capabilities, management complexity, and operational considerations specific to our environment.
+Analysis evaluated multiple factors including licensing costs, technical capabilities, management complexity, and operational considerations specific to our environment.
 Both solutions present viable options with distinct advantages and trade-offs that I will detail in this report.

 ---